Stick float fishing

 There are three main factors, depth of water, strength of current and strength and direction of the wind.
 As a rough guide, use one No.4 for each foot of water.
 Unless the flow is slow in which case use a lighter float, or if the flow is strong use up to two No.4’s per foot.
 I also test to see how the float behaves when held static in the flow.
 If it’s at an acute angle I will use a heavier float.
 Whatever size of float you chose, the real acid test is how you feel it’s fishing.

 The shirt button shotting pattern is commonly used and is simply equally spaced small shot added down the line.
 They make up the floats shot carrying capacity, with the first shot directly under the float.
 Except for the last few shot nearest the hook, for which I use smaller shot.
 Although the shot carrying capacity of stick floats are often described in No.4’s, you do not need to use No.4’s.
 Many anglers use nothing but No.8’s to load the float.
-No.8’s are the biggest shot still made of lead and lead is softer than non toxic shot used in the larger sizes.
+No.8’s are the biggest shot still made of lead.
+Lead is softer than non toxic shot used in the larger sizes.
 Which means it’s kinder to the fine lines used in stick float fishing, the shot can moved up and down the line without causing damage.

 I often use fours and sixes in the top half of the rig and eights in the bottom half, with the last about No.8 twelve inches from the hook.
 Although I might change that as I’m fishing, it all depends what works on the day.
-It can take quite some time to attach all the shot, some anglers make their rigs beforehand and put them on winders ready to go, just like a pole rig.
+It can take quite some time to attach all the shot.
+Some anglers make their rigs beforehand and put them on winders ready to go, just like a pole rig.

 River water flow